BRA Transportes Aéreos

-BRA (Brasil Rodo Aéreo) Transportes Aéreos was a short-lived Brazilian low-fare airline based in São Paulo, Brazil, which used to operate both domestic and international scheduled services, as well as charter flights.
+BRA Transportes Aéreos S/A was a Brazilian low-fare airline based in São Paulo, Brazil, which used to operate both domestic and international scheduled services, as well as charter flights.
 Its main base was São Paulo/Guarulhos International Airport.
 BRA was the third largest airline in Brazil with 4.19% of the domestic Brazilian market as of August 2006.

-On 6 November 2007 BRA announced that it would suspend all of its flights starting on 7 November and leave all of its 1,000+ employees under mandatory notice of termination of employment.

 History

-In July 2007 BRA started a code-share agreement with OceanAir, substantially increasing their domestic destinations.
+In July 2007 BRA, started a code-share agreement with OceanAir, substantially increasing their domestic destinations.
+On 6 November 2007, BRA announced that it would suspend all of its flights starting on 7 November and leave all of its 1,000+ employees under mandatory notice of termination of employment.

-In 2009 the airline was back in operations with charter flights.
-The airline had a solo Boeing 737-300 ex-Gol Airlines, but it was sold to Puma Air, a Brazilian airline that started operating jets in 2010.

-On June 18, 2009 BRA had its authorization to operate non-regular passenger flights renewed for one year by the Brazilian Civil Aviation Agency (ANAC).
+In 2009, the airline was back in operations with charter flights with a solo Boeing 737-300 ex-Gol Linhas Aéreas, but it was sold to Puma Air, a Brazilian airline that started operating jets in 2010.
+On June 18, 2009, BRA had its authorization to operate non-regular passenger flights renewed for one year by the Brazilian Civil Aviation Agency (ANAC).
 Therefore, BRA operated flights on behalf of other airlines or parties, as contracted.